Tarte aux Fraises Recipe

 This time lightly butter two baking trays.

-Slice about 6/7 apples (thinly but not too thinly) and lay them on the trays.
+Slice 6 or 7 apples, thinly but not too thinly, with their skins on, and lay them on the trays.

 Peel them gently off the trays and place them decoratively on the crème pâtissière.